Available in Classic and VPC

 }

-- When linking to Cloud Functions, you must check whether the action connected to the trigger is using the Object Storage bucket.
+- When connecting to Cloud Functions, you must check whether the action connected to the trigger is using the Object Storage bucket.

 - If the same bucket is used for input and output, there is a risk of generating recursive calls, leading to increase in Cloud Functions usage and expense.